 It can take about a year for your nose to heal fully.

 Your rhinoplasty experience can be simple and satisfying if you make sure that you are fully prepared for your procedure and recovery.
-At Dr. Andrews Plastic Surgery, we work with all of our rhinoplasty clients during their consultation, subsequent visits and follow-up appointments to ensure that we answer all of your questions.
+At Dr. Andrews Plastic Surgery, we work with all of our rhinoplasty clients during their consultation, subsequent visits, and follow-up appointments to ensure that we answer all of your questions.
 Our goal is to meet and hopefully exceed your expectations.
 We know that a rhinoplasty can have a dramatic impact on your appearance and your confidence.
-If you are considering a rhinoplasty, we encourage you to call us today at 319-800-6877 to schedule a consultation.
+If you are considering a rhinoplasty, we encourage you to call us today at 319-500-4072 to schedule a consultation.